Using wine games over Steam Link

-2019 Note: This has all been superceded by the excellent Wine support built into the Linux Steam client, called SteamPlay/Proton
+2019 update: This has all been superceded by the excellent Wine support now built into the Linux Steam client, called SteamPlay/Proton

 I recently bought a Steam Link box to play my games on the TV.
 I’m a Linux gamer and I use Steam on Linux.